[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 Check out Crontab.guru to experiment with defining CronJobs.

-For CronJobs with no time zone specified, the kube-controller-manager interprets schedules relative to its local time zone.
 As of Kubernetes v1.25 [beta] the CronJobTimeZone feature gate can be enabled, which enables a specific time zone to be specified should it be required.
 For example:

 spec.timeZone: "Etc/UTC"

-How to Create CronJob in Kubernetes
+How to create CronJob in Kubernetes

 apiVersion: batch/v1